 Weight on the scale - This is where expectations often need resetting.
 Red light therapy preserves lean muscle mass while triggering fat cells to release their stored content.
 The scale may not move much, or at all, while circumference and body fat percentage are genuinely improving.
 The body is changing composition, not simply losing mass.

-A 2011 clinical study by Caruso-Davis et al. documented these outcomes rigorously, finding statistically significant circumference reductions in participants who received low-level laser therapy body contouring, with no adverse effects reported (Caruso-Davis MK et al., Obes Surg, 2011.
+A 2011 clinical study by Caruso-Davis et al. documented these outcomes rigorously, finding statistically significant circumferential reductions in participants who received low-level laser therapy body contouring, with no adverse effects reported (Caruso-Davis MK et al., Obes Surg, 2011.
 DOI: 10.1007/s11695-010-0126-y).

 Understanding the mechanism is what separates an informed decision from a leap of faith.
 Here is what happens at a cellular level during a Contour Light session.